RobertTalbert/calculus/w2021/201-assessment-w2021.md

 - Pass at least 20 Daily Preps

-C:
+A:

 - Mastery on 15/16 LT's including all 6 core
-- M or better on at least 4 AEPs
+- M or better on at least 6 AEPs incuding at least 4 E's
-- At least 115 points in WeBWorK
+- At least 180 points in WeBWorK
-- Pass at least 16 Daily Preps
+- Pass at least 22 Daily Preps

 ## Second look 2020-12-22 08:46:31